-Cord reels (when equipped) provide the ease and convenience of storing the shore power electrical cord in a neat and compact space with the assistance of motorized retraction.
-On coaches equipped with a power cord reel, pull out the power cord, and plug it into an appropriately rated electrical outlet.
+Pull out the power cord, and plug it into an appropriately-rated electrical outlet.
 Make sure the power source is providing the correct voltage before plugging in the shore cord.

 To store the cord, disconnect it from the power source outlet.
-Remove the cord from the pocket in the compartment, and press and hold the momentary switch to retract and roll up the power cord as needed.
-The switch is typically located on the cord reel or on the compartment door.
+Remove the cord from the channel in the compartment and roll it up as necessary.